constancedestais/Confidence_biases_without_confidence_reports/README.md

 pip install -r requirement.txt
 ```

-Then add the Data and Outputs folders from figshare (link provided in paper) into the project directory.
+2) Then add the Data and Outputs folders from figshare (link provided in paper) into the project directory.
+The Data folder contains the required behavioral data files, and the Outputs/Figures folder contains the expected output figures.

-## Run Analyses
+Expected duration: 3min.

+## Instructions to run analyses
-1) Statistics for manuscript text
+1) Statistics
 - stats_for_paper.py

-2) Figures for manuscript
+2) Figures
 - figures_for_paper.py
-Most figure outputs are saved as .svg files in Outputs/Figures/.
+Figure outputs are saved as .svg files in Outputs/Figures/.

+Expected duration: 4min.

 ## Experiment Version Groups Used in Code
 The function filter_experiment_version(...) supports these version filters: